MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 - Connector (Office 365 Users, Common Data Service, Azure AD)

-The visuals then show you a list of all apps, flows and makers using the tier or connector specified – as well as the number of connections for the filters<!---KATHY SAYS: yes?---> specified.
+The visuals then show you a list of all apps, flows and makers using the tier or connector specified – as well as the number of connections for the filters specified.

 ![Connections](media/pb8.png)